-At an election held November 8, 2005, the District authorized the issuance of up to \$70,000,000 of unlimited tax debt.
-The District reserves in the Bond Resolution the right to issue the remaining \$60,000,000 principal amount of unlimited tax debt authorized but unissued after the issuance of the Bonds for the purpose of acquiring or constructing water, sanitary sewer and drainage facilities and the District may issue additional bonds which may be voted hereafter.
+At an election held May 14, 2011, the District authorized the issuance of up to \$32,000,000 of unlimited tax debt.
+The District reserves in the Bond Resolution the right to issue the remaining \$23,590,000 principal amount of unlimited tax debt authorized but unissued after the issuance of the Bonds for the purpose of acquiring or constructing water, sanitary sewer and drainage facilities and the District may issue additional bonds which may be voted hereafter.
 The District may also issue revenue bonds and refunding bonds.
-See "THE BONDS - Issuance of Additional Debt" and "THE SYSTEM - Future Debt."
+See "THE BONDS - Issuance of Additional Debt" and "THE SYSTEM."
 The issuance of such future obligations may dilute and adversely affect the investment security of the Bonds.
 The District does not employ any formula with regard to assessed valuations or tax collections or otherwise to limit the amount of bonds which may be issued.
 Any bonds issued by the District, however, must be approved by the Board of the District, the Attorney General of Texas and, with respect to bonds for water, sewer and drainage improvements, the TCEQ.
-After sale of the Bonds and reimbursement to the Developers of a portion of the proceeds therefrom, the District will still owe not less than approximately \$120,000 to the Developers for the costs of facilities for which the Developers have not yet been reimbursed.
+After sale of the Bonds and reimbursement to the Developer of a portion of the proceeds therefrom, the District will still owe not less than approximately \$3,276,000.00 to the Developer for the costs of facilities for which the Developer have not yet been reimbursed.
 The District expects to sell additional bonds to reimburse the Developer for such costs.
+See "THE SYSTEM" herein.
 See "THE SYSTEM - Future Debt" "THE BONDS - Issuance of Additional Debt," and "UNLIMITED TAX BONDS AUTHORIZED BUT UNISSUED."